Law

 received the rent of his field, (and) later Adad has inundated the

-field or a flood has ravaged (it), the loss shall be the
+field or a flood has ravaged (it),

 tenant’s.1b